 What Does A Project Proposal Look Like?

-There are many different types of proposal formats, but rather than try to cover them all, I thought I’d talk about two sides of a spectrum—short-form slide decks and long-form documents.
+There are many different types of proposal formats, but rather than try to cover them all, we will look at two ends of the spectrum—short-form slide decks and long-form documents.

 The Short-Form Slide Deck